 Speakers & Trainers

 Namira Islam Anani is a lawyer and graphic designer.
-She is the Co-Founder and Community Engagement Director of the Muslim Anti-Racism Collaborative (MuslimARC), an organization which provides racial justice education and training.
+She is the Co-Founder of the Muslim Anti-Racism Collaborative (MuslimARC), an organization which provides racial justice education and training.
 Namira previously practiced in poverty law in Flint, Michigan; worked in prisoners’ rights litigation; and interned in international criminal law and war crimes for the United Nations in The Hague, The Netherlands.
 Her legal background includes research on racism, global education standards, and the UN Declaration on Human Rights Education and Training.
 Namira has delivered lectures and workshops on diversity, community, and justice across the United States.
 She has written for multiple publications and provided commentary and analysis on identity, current events, and social justice narratives for radio shows, documentary films, and other media worldwide.
 Namira was born in Detroit, Michigan to Bangladeshi parents and currently resides in Metro Detroit.
 She is an alumna of the University of Michigan – Ann Arbor and the Michigan State University College of Law.
 She tweets @namirari.